Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wonderous

-**Haste**: The cooldowns of your runes and items are reduced by 12 seconds.
+**Haste**: The cooldowns of your runes and items are reduced by 6 seconds.

-**Health**: You gain maximum hit points equal to half your hit dice.
+**Health**: You gain maximum hit points equal to your hit dice.

-You gain a +1 to medicine and animal handling checks.
+_You gain +2 to you Constitution saving throws_

 ---